 Tip 9: Cut if off when the team is tired and pick it up later.

 One more thing… one extra tip for CEOs.
 Spend more time listening than speaking.
 Be truly curious and listen actively.
 Be the last one to provide input in the discussions.
+Effective meetings are run by great facilitators that allow everyone to contribute.

 Rhythm Systems Annual Planning Resource Center